silleknarf/notebook-numbers/ArchitectureRewritePlan.md

 System - these are applied in turn to each of the entities

 Entities
-Game - [Grid, Cursor, Bounds, Renderable]
-Background - [Bounds, Renderable]
+Game - [Grid, Cell, Cursor, Bounds, Renderable] Background - [Bounds, Renderable]
 Menu - [Bounds, Renderable]
 Overlay Text  - [Bounds, Renderable, TextInfo]